CrypticT1tan/wordle-on-cmd/README.md

 Navigate to the repository directory to begin using it.

 ## USAGE 🔧
-To run the game, run the following command in the repository directory:
+To run the game, run the following command while in the repository directory:

 MacOS:
 ```bash